M4-M5 Link Rozelle Interchange

 Stage two - construction of the Rozelle Interchange and Iron Cove Link.
 The contractor on this stage is John Holland and CPB Contractors Joint Venture.
 This stage is being managed by Transport for NSW.

-The Rozelle Interchange and Iron Cove Link will provide a new underground motorway interchange to City West Link and provide an underground bypass of Victoria Road between the Iron Cove Bridge and the ANZAC Bridge, with links to the proposed Western Harbour Tunnel.
+The Rozelle Interchange and Iron Cove Link will provide a new underground motorway interchange to City West Link and provide an underground bypass of Victoria Road between the Iron Cove Bridge and the ANZAC Bridge, with links to the approved Western Harbour Tunnel.

 The interchange in Rozelle will be mostly underground and located at the site of the old Rozelle Rail Yards.
 By building the interchange mostly underground, the project will deliver new active transport options in Rozelle and up to 10 hectares of new open space.